 It took three days and three nights on a third class train to reach Mussoorie.
 One carriage held all the students rounded up in various villages.
 There were many stops, re-hooking to different trains, and finally taxis up to Woodstock.
 The school is spread over a steep hillside, 7000 feet in altitude.
 Students scamper up and down trails from campus into town like mountain goats.
 The beauty is stunning.

 At eighteen, Patricia moved to the United States.
-She entered the University of Iowa with a double major in East Asian Languages and Literature [Japanese] and Archeology.
+She attended the University of Iowa with a double major in East Asian Languages and Literature [Japanese] and Anthropology/Archeology.
 Four years later, she earned a bachelor’s degree in Nursing [BSN].
 She received an ESL degree [English as a Second Language] in Singapore after moving there with her teaching husband and young family in the mid-1980s.
 When they returned to the U.S., she worked as a neonatal ICU nurse in Madison, Wisconsin for more than 25 years.
-Now she teaches Alignment Yoga with 500-hour teacher’s certification.
+In retirement, she teaches and leads retreats in Alignment Yoga with 500-hour teacher’s certification.
 Oh, and by the way, Patricia speaks fluent Hindi, too.

 During school holidays, back in the village, Patricia and her local friends entertained themselves creatively.
 Collecting dried dung patties for fuel, they cooked rice and curry in primitive outdoor picnics.
 Later, in university years, her older sister, Cate, began the tradition of family curry night.

 In May 2015, Patricia came to visit me in Paris.
-She proposed one full day to teach me to cook a curry meal in between sight seeing, yoga-posing photo ops, and eating delicious French things.
+She proposed one full day to teach me to cook a curry meal.
+This was worked in between sight seeing, yoga-posing photo ops, and eating delicious French things.

 We purchased fresh produce and spices at the Indian grocery store in the 10th Arrondissement.
 Green beans, tomatoes, eggplant, green chili, garlic, ginger root, potatoes, onions, spinach, and okra.
 This is also the neighborhood with the best Indian restaurants in Paris.